easyops-cn/next-core/etc/brick-types.api.md

     sideBar: string;
 }

+// Warning: (ae-internal-missing-underscore) The name "newStory" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export interface newStory extends StoryCommonFields {
+    // (undocumented)
+    examples?: StoryConf | StoryConf[];
+    // (undocumented)
+    id: string;
+}

+// Warning: (ae-internal-missing-underscore) The name "oldStory" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export interface oldStory extends StoryCommonFields {
+    // (undocumented)
+    conf?: StoryConf | StoryConf[];
+    // (undocumented)
+    storyId: string;
+}

 // Warning: (ae-internal-missing-underscore) The name "OmitListener" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)